DeepMLNet/DeepNet/Tensor/Tensor.Docs/articles/Guide-Installation.md

 The library is provided as a NuGet package.
 Since we have made modifications (porting to .NET core) to our dependencies and these changes have not yet been merged upstream, a [MyGet](https://myget.org/) feed is currently used to deliever the library and its modified dependencies.
 Once all necessary modifications have been merged upstream, the Tensor library will be delivered via standard [NuGet](https://nuget.org).

+For MacOS you must make sure that the HDF5 libraries are installed on your system.
+They can be installed via [Homebrew](https://brew.sh/) by running `brew install hdf5`.

 The library is deliverd in two NuGet packages.
 The [Tensor NuGet package](https://www.myget.org/feed/coreports/package/nuget/Tensor) provides the [Tensor<'T>](xref:Tensor.Tensor`1) type and all core functions.